 Year of Call:

 Between 2013 and 2016 Patrick Sadd was Counsel to the Independent Jersey Care Inquiry looking into the care of children in the Island since 1945.
 The Inquiry followed the world-wide publicity the Island attracted during the abuse investigation into the island’s children’s home at Haut de La Garenne.
 He was instructed on the basis of his extensive experience in child abuse claims going back to 2001.
 The Inquiry finished taking evidence in June 2016.
-The report is due for publication in March 2017.
+The report was published in early 2017.

 Patrick is now instructed as one of the Counsel to the national Independent Inquiry into Child Sexual Abuse chaired by Professor Alexis Jay.